 His soul was a romantic's, but, this time, to this land,

-He brought a healed head and heart, And a well-trained hand!
+He brought a firmer head...
+And a trained hand!

 At sight of Emily Robinson, He knew he'd met his fate!